Swan Land Properties

 The taxes on the real estate and improvements for 2021 were $12,183.00.

 The Seller will convey with the Property 100% of whatever mineral, oil, gas, geo-thermal, hydrocarbon and gravel rights it owns, subject to reservations by previous owners.
 The Seller makes no representation as to the quantity or quality of any mineral or other subsurface rights appurtenant to the Property.

 HEADWATERS LIVESTOCK AUCTION

-The Headwaters Livestock Auction, centrally located in one of Montana’s most productive livestock producing areas, sits on approximately 40 acres.
+The Headwaters Livestock Auction, centrally located in one of Montana’s most productive livestock-producing areas, sits on approximately 40 acres.
 The current owners leased the facility for three years prior to acquiring it in 2014, and have successfully operated it as a family business for the past eight years.
-Situated in the middle of the western and eastern agricultural markets with major highways heading all directions, cattle can easily be transported in all directions.
+Situated in the middle of the western and eastern agricultural markets with major highways heading in all directions, cattle can easily be transported in all directions.

 The Auction Yard has historically run between 31,200 and 37,800 head of cattle through the facility on an annual basis.
-A pro-forma of the operation will be made available to financially-capable buyers under a non-disclosure agreement.
+A Pro-forma of the operation will be made available to financially-capable buyers under a non-disclosure agreement.

 Located in Three Forks, Montana, Headwaters Livestock Auction is conveniently situated just over a mile from Interstate 90 via Highway 287 on the well-maintained Wheatland Road.